swannodette/swannodette.github.com/_posts/2013-07-03-simple-aint-easy.md

 its advantages but I truly harbor no animosity towards the lingua franca of the web - JavaScript.
 But I also don't self identity as a JavaScript programmer.
-And while I may talk on Twitter endlessly about Clojure and ClojureScript - I primarily see them as tools, a poewrful means to a personal end.
+And while I may talk on Twitter endlessly about Clojure and ClojureScript - I primarily see them as tools, a powerful means to a personal end.

-I see myself primarily as a User Interface programmer.
+When it comes to code I primarily see myself as a User Interface programmer.
 It's what I've been happily paid to do for the past eight years.
-In 2004/5 when I started it truly seemed like the Wild West.
+In 2004/5 when I started out it seemed like Wild West.
 But in 2013 it looks pretty much the same as it did 9 years ago.
-Newer faces, better tooling, but the development process is more or less unchanged.
+Newer faces, better tooling, but the development process is more or less unchanged and maybe in some ways worse.

-Well not completely.
-There's a truly misguided excitement about Promises, and slightly misguided one about Generators.
+There's a truly misguided excitement about Promises, and a slightly misguided one about Generators.
 Misguided how?

-If you ask the average front developer what they did would they answer "Distributed Systems Programming"?
-I doubt it - it's sounds so pretentious - yet this is precisely what client sides JavaScript development is!
+If you ask the average front developer their occupation would they answer "Distributed Systems Programmer"?
+I doubt it - but this is precisely what client sides JavaScript development is!
+Every JavaScript developer is stuck between a rock and hard place - the user and the server.

+So why not Promises?
+Why not Generators?
+I firmly believe that they are too far down the abstraction stack - they simply don't offer enough to guide application developers to avoid or manage complexity.

 And by that I do not mean an inventor of ideas like the fabulous [Bret Victor](http://vimeo.com/36579366). one of